shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 The first Black Rockfish stock assessment along the west coast of the United States that included the majority of Oregon waters was completed in 1993, covering the area south of Cape Falcon, Oregon to north of Point Piedros Blancos, California [@sampson_status_2007].
 Subsequent assesements that included Oregon waters were done in 2003 and 2007.
 In 2015, the last assessment prior to the current one was completed that included Oregon waters only as one of three (also Washington and California) seperate assessment areas delineated by state lines [@cope_assessments_2016].
 Similarly, this assessment treats Oregon waters as a single assessment area.
 The previous two assessments used Stock Synthesis software, as does this one (version 3.30.21.00).

 This assessment integrates data and information from multiple sources into one modeling framework.
 The stock assessment model for Black Rockfish is informed by catch data from two commercial fleets and two recreational fleets, six abundance indices, five sets of length composition data, and three sets of conditional age-at-length compositions.
 It also uses multiple ageing error matrices to incorporate ageing imprecision and applies fixed parameterizations of weight-at-length, maturity-at-length, fecundity-at-length, the Beverton-Holt stock-recruitment steepness value, and recruitment variability.
 Life history parameters were sex-specific (i.e., a two-sex model) with natural mortality fixed at external estimates and growth and recruitment parameters estimated.
 Additional parameters that were estimated include initial population scale ($lnR_0$), selectivity for each fishery and survey, and extra survey variance.
 The base model was tuned to account for the weighting of the length and age data and index variances (which was estimated), as well as the specification of the recruitment bias adjustments.
-Derived quantities include, among other things, the time series of spawning biomass, age and size structure, and current and projected future stock status.
+Derived quantities include, among other things, the time series of spawning output, age and size structure, and current and projected future stock status.
 The model covers the years 1892 to 2022, with a 12 year forecast beginning in 2023.

 Within model uncertainty is explicitly included in this assessment by parameter estimation uncertainty, while among model uncertainty is explored through sensitivity analyses addressing alternative input assumptions such as data treatment and weighting, and model specification sensitivity to the treatment of life history parameters, selectivity, recruitment, and survey catchability.
 A reference model was selected that best fit the observed data while concomitantly balancing the desire to capture the central tendency across those sources of uncertainty, ensure model realism and tractability, and promote robustness to potential model misspecification.